-HB 1075 / SB 1772 - Soil and Water Conservation Districts by Rep. Truenow / Sen. Collins failed this session.
-HB 1075 died in its second committee stop, while its Senate companion, SB 1772, was never heard.
+HB 1075 / SB 1772 - Soil and Water Conservation Districts by Rep.Truenow / Sen. Collins failed passage this session.
+HB 1075 died in its second committee stop whereas its Senate companion, SB 1772 died in its first committee stop.

 This legislation would dissolve 9 soil and water conservation districts and transfer their assets and liabilities to the counties in which they operate.
 Dissolves 49 other soil and water conservation districts and transfers their assets and liabilities to the Department of Agriculture and Consumer Services.
 In their stead, the state will be divided into 7 regional soil and water conservation districts.
 The bill also prescribes that the supervisors of a soil and water conservation district be appointed by the Commissioner of Agriculture rather than elected.